“If you’re not sure what to do, just ask.”

 - In a physical space, the room could be set up to minimize distractions from the conversation by positioning people so they are not looking out a window or open door, and reducing background music or voices.
 Online we can do the same by attending to our camera backgrounds and any background audio.

 - Reading challenges: People with an attention deficit or a reading disorder may read materials multiple times before they can absorb the content.
-For example, a person who has dyslexia struggles to keep letters within a word, or the order of words, from being jumbled.
+A person who has dyslexia may struggle to process written language (which can impact their fluency, comprehension, and decoding).
 Therefore, they may ask to take the material home to read.
 If there are lengthy documents that need to be read, provide a few private minutes and allow the person to concentrate on the material without being distracted: reading can be more challenging if they are being “watched”.

 - Some people are challenged with orienting items spatially or sequentially.
 This may challenge how you provide step-by-step instructions.
 The challenge is often in the translation of the instructions into the “real” world.

 - During any timed activities, consider that the person may focus more on the clock than the activity.